yowcow/vim-installer/README.md

 Clone this repository into somewhere.

-To install the latest vim, do:
+To build the latest vim into directory `versions`, do:

 ```
-make && make build && sudo make install
+make && make build && make install
 ```

-To make the latest vim a current version, do:
+To make a symlink to currently current Vim, do:

 ```
-sudo make current
+make current
 ```

 To clean up the previous build, do: